everx-labs/DeBot-IS-consortium/DateInput/README.md

     prompt: bytes - utf-8 string to print to the user before input.

-    minDate: Date - minimum date that can be chosen.
-NOTE: Date.unixtime can be zero if day, month and year are defined.
+    minDate: int128 - minimum date that can be chosen.

-    maxDate: Date - maximum date that can be chosen.
-NOTE: Date.unixtime can be zero if day, month and year are defined.
+    maxDate: int128 - maximum date that can be chosen.

+    timeZoneOffset: int16 - time zone offset related to UTC-0 in minutes.
+There is a special value 0x7FFF which defines local user time zone.

 returns:

-	date: Date - chosen date.
+	date: int128 - chosen date.

 ## Declaration in Solidity